IMAP-Science-Operations-Center/imap_processing/docs/source/data-access-api/index.rst

 interacting with the API programmatically.
 It is the preferred way to use the API.

 Users may also download, upload, and query via the REST API directly through the browser, or `curl` commands.
-The :ref:`REST API Specification <index.html#rest-api-specification>` section below describes the various endpoints that are supported and how to use them.
+The :ref:`REST API Specification <rest-api-specification>` section below describes the various endpoints that are supported and how to use them.

 *Note: Several sections and links begin with* [WIP]. *As development on the API is ongoing, this indicates that the full implementation of the functionality is yet to be completed.*